-When taking a photograph, using any form of automatic exposure calculation (e.g. aperture priority mode, shutter priority mode, auto-ISO etc) the camera always tries to calculate an ‘average’ exposure.
-It will asses the entire scene, both light and dark areas, and determine the exposure so that all of the tones within the entire image average to 18% grey – called the ‘middle’ grey.
+When taking a photograph in any mode that uses automatic exposure calculation (e.g., aperture priority mode, shutter priority mode, auto-ISO, etc.), the camera always attempts to calculate an ‘average’ exposure.
+It will evaluate the entire scene, including both light and dark areas, and determine the exposure so that all of the tones within the entire image average 18% grey – known as the “middle” grey.

-This is known as metering, and it is the reason that if you point your camera at a bright white scene, such as after it has snowed, and take a photograph the resulting image will always appear darker than you or I see it.
-Similarly, if you point your camera at a really dark scene, such as a low-lit room, and take a photograph the resulting image will always be brighter than you or I see it.
+Metering is the reason that when you point your camera at a bright white scene, such as after it has snowed, and take a photograph, the resulting image will always appear darker than you or I see it.
+Similarly, if you point your camera at a very dark scene, such as a dimly lit room, and take a photograph of it, the resulting image will always be brighter than you or I see it.

-The scene is always being averaged by the camera and most of the time that results in the image appearing to be correctly exposed.
-However, you can control what areas of the scene are being assessed by the camera in order to influence the way in which the exposure is metered.
+The camera is constantly averaging the scene, which results in the image appearing to be correctly exposed most of the time.
+You can, however, control which areas of the scene are assessed by the camera in order to influence how the exposure is metered.

 Generally, there are three metering modes that you can choose from:

-Average – The camera will assess the tones across the entire image form corner to corner, and expose the scene to 18% grey from that assessment.
+Average – The camera will assess the tones across the entire image from corner to corner, and expose the scene to 18% grey from that assessment.

-Centre-weighted – The camera weights the exposure reading for the area in the centre of the viewfinder that can total up to approximately 80% of the scene, ignoring the extreme corners of the image.
+Center-weighted – The camera weights the exposure reading for the area in the center of the viewfinder which can total up to approximately 80% of the scene, ignoring the extreme corners of the image.

-Practically speaking: when starting out with your camera, either average or centre weighted metering are a good starting point.
-They will both provide a fairly consistent measure of the exposure required and, if you select one mode and stick with it, you will soon begin to understand when a scene will be under exposed (i.e. too dark) or over exposed (i.e. to light) compared to how you see it with your own eyes.
+In practice, either average or center weighted metering are good places to start when learning how to use your camera.
+They will both provide a fairly consistent measure of the exposure required, and if you stick with one mode, you will quickly begin to understand when a scene will be under-exposed (i.e. too dark) or overexposed (i.e. too light) compared to how you see it with your own eyes.

 Further Reading: A Beginners Guide to Metering Modes

-Generally found on a small +/- button near the shutter, this is one of the most useful functions to learn how to use.
-It allows you to either increase or decrease the cameras default meter reading to account for the actual brightness of a scene.
+This is one of the most useful functions to learn how to use and is usually found on a small +/- button near the shutter.
+It lets you adjust the camera’s default meter reading to account for the actual brightness of a scene.

-If a scene contains primarily bright tones and is being rendered too dark, for example, a bright white snow scene (that will typically be reduced to 18% grey by the default metering system), you can apply positive exposure compensation to let the camera know that the scene should be lighter than middle grey.
+If a scene contains primarily bright tones and is being rendered too dark, such as a bright white snow scene (which the default metering system will typically reduce to 18% grey), you can use positive exposure compensation to tell the camera that the scene should be lighter than middle grey.

-Conversely, if a scene contains primarily dark tones and is being rendered too light, for example, a dark night scene (that will typically be increased to 18% grey by the default metering system), you can apply negative exposure compensation to let the camera know that the scene should be darker than middle grey.
+In contrast, if a scene contains primarily dark tones and is being rendered too light, such as a dark night scene (which the default metering system will typically increase to 18% grey), you can use negative exposure compensation to tell the camera that the scene should be darker than middle grey.